Teen charged with 2nd-degree murder in stabbing outside Surrey, B.C., school

 "Mr. Sethi was a young man, 18 years old, just starting his life.
 He aspired to be in the army and serve his country and his life was taken far too early."

-A 17-year-old suspect was taken into custody on the day of the stabbing but police have not indicated if that is the person who has now been charged.

-Pierotti declined to comment on the motive or any other details, saying the case is not before the courts.
+Pierotti declined to comment on the motive or any other details, saying the case is now before the courts.

 A Grade 11 student who spoke to CTV News on the day of the stabbing described what unfolded as "troubling and deeply traumatizing" for the teachers and kids who had to shelter in place.